precap/dcc-ex.github.io/docs/ex-installer/managing-config-files.rst

 * in the **'Install EX-CommandStation'** screen, make sure you select `Create MyAutomation.h` and `advanced config` along with any other options you need for your Command Station.
 * Click the :guilabel:`Advanced Config` button you will be shown the **'Advanced Configuration'** Screen where you can make additional edits to **config.h** and **myAutomation.h**
 * On the **'Load EX-CommandStation'** screen, after you click :guilabel:`Load` and the software has finished loading, you will see a :guilabel:`Backup config files` button.
-* Click on the button and follow select or create a folder  backup your files. :dcc-ex-red-italic:`This MUST NOT be inside any of the folders created by the installer.`
+* Click on the button and follow select or create a folder  backup your files. :dcc-ex-red-bold-italic:`This MUST NOT be inside any of the folders created by the installer.`

 The next time you run |EX-I|